10 Best Chainsaw Sharpeners of 2022 (Manual & Electric)

 It has a self-centering chain vise, which saves you time during setup since the chain will always be in the right place.
 It also has a built-in light, so you’ll be able to use this grinder just about anywhere.
 The only thing we don’t like is the poor user manual.
 This sharpener is better for those with some experience.
 However, if you want sharp chains without too much hassle, you’ll love this manual chainsaw grinder’s performance.

-All in all, we think that this is the best chainsaw sharpener of 2020.
+All in all, we think that this is the best chainsaw sharpener of the year.

 2. Timberline Manual Chainsaw Sharpener